codingPhuc/obsidian_git_computer_network/Function and working principles of ARP, RARP.md

 ## ARP  issues = ARP Broadcasting and ARP Spoofing
 - entries in the ARP TABLE  are not permanent the entries can be reset by the arp catch time
 - the catch time can be manually change by the administration
-- the catch time are different depend on the os s
+- the catch time are different depend on the os system